Evolution of Cosmological Total Energy Density and Transient Periods in Cosmology: Epochs and transitions periods

 but $\alpha<<\xi$ and $\omega_{DM}=0$ yielding an effective equation of state of the form: The bound $\dot{\rho}_{Tot}=0$ is analogous to an effective equation of state of the form $-1\le \omega_{eff}$.
-This implies There are several ways to interpret equation (\ref{eqnXi}), (1) we could follow that standard folklore and allow $\omega_{DDE}=-1,$ which leads to $\xi+\delta=1$ or simply that the sum of dark sector fractions makes the total mass-energy density of the universe as a scenario that is yet to be reached.
-(2) The second possibility is to express the equation in the form $\omega_{DDE}=(\xi-1)/\delta$ , $\delta\neq 0$, which is negative since $\xi $ and $\delta$ are positive fractions less than 1.\\ As pointed out in \cite{Linder}, the time-varying model with $\dot{\omega}>0$ behaviour, at high redshift, that is different from the cosmological constant.
-If we interpret cosmological constant as some form of dark energy, it follows that there may be other forms of dark energy that, at early times, is very different from the cosmological constant model but which quickly becomes dynamically negligible for $z >1$.
-This characteristic suggests that dark energy with time-varying EOS may exist and could be found in the low-multipole region of the CMB power spectrum as pointed out in \cite{Caldwell}.
+This implies There are several ways to interpret equation (\ref{eqnXi})).
+We could follow the common approach and allow $\omega_{DDE}=-1,$ which leads to $\xi+\delta=1$ or simply that the sum of dark sector fractions makes the total mass-energy density of the universe a scenario that is yet to be reached.
+Secondly, we could express the equation in the form $\omega_{DDE}=(\xi-1)/\delta$ , $\delta\neq 0$, which is negative since $\xi $ and $\delta$ are positive fractions less than 1.\\ As pointed out in \cite{Linder}, the time-varying model with $\dot{\omega}>0$ behaviour, at high redshift, is different from the cosmological constant.
+Suppose we interpret cosmological constant as some form of dark energy, it follows that there may be other forms of dark energy that, at early times, are very different from the cosmological constant model but which quickly become dynamically negligible for $z >1$.
+This characteristic suggests that dark energy with time-varying EoS may exist and could be found in the low-multipole region of the CMB power spectrum as pointed out in \cite{Caldwell}.